DreamOfTheRedChamber/system-design-interviews/BackOfEnvelopeEstimation.md

 ## Photo sharing
 ### Instagram
-* Facebook Photos:
-	+ In total 250 billion photo since 2004.
+* In total 250 billion photo since 2004.
-	+ Photo uploads total 300 million per day
+* Photo uploads total 300 million per day
-	+ 243,055 new photos uploaded per minute
+* 243,055 new photos uploaded per minute
-	+ 127 photos uploaded on average per Facebook user
+* 127 photos uploaded on average per Facebook user
 * There are 1.074 billion Instagram MAU worldwide in 2021.
 * Instagram users spend an average of 53 minutes per day.
+* Dec, 2012: more than 25 photos and 90 likes every second.

 * https://www.statista.com/topics/1882/instagram/#:~:text=As%20of%20June%202018%2C%20the,market%20based%20on%20audience%20size.